-Adequate salt intake is essential for a developing fetus.
-When you restrict salt during pregnancy, there are many important implications.
-The last thing I want to do is add anxiety to an already-stressful time, but salt restriction has been shown to slow growth, reduce birth weight, shrink the cardiovascular system, and impair kidney function in the fetus.
+Adequate sodium intake is particularly essential for a developing fetus.
+Restricting sodium intake below 3 grams per day has been shown to slow growth, reduce birth weight, shrink the cardiovascular system, and impair kidney function in the fetus.
 As a result, the baby is more likely to develop high blood pressure later in life.
 So, why do some people recommend salt restriction during pregnancy?
 Let’s dig in.

 Salt Restriction and Preeclampsia Risk

-Again, many believe restricting sodium helps women avoid preeclampsia, a pregnancy complication marked by swelling of the hands and feet and high blood pressure.
+Many believe restricting sodium helps women avoid preeclampsia, a pregnancy complication marked by swelling of the hands/feet and high blood pressure.
 Preeclampsia is linked to changes in the renin-angiotensin-aldosterone system, a trio of hormones that regulate blood pressure and fluid balance.
 It’s also linked to pregnancy-related problems such as low birth weight.
 Let’s review several studies on preeclampsia and salt intake:

 - A 2005 Cochrane review found no link between salt intake and preeclampsia occurrence in 603 pregnant women.
 The authors conclude: “In the absence of evidence that advice to alter salt intake during pregnancy has any beneficial effect for prevention of pre-eclampsia or any other outcome, salt consumption during pregnancy should remain a matter of personal preference.”